Shubhankitsirvaiya/Airbnb/README.md

 --Count of number of Properties in each type of room across different groups.

---comparasion mean price for manhatten and Brooklyn ,and why price is high in manhatten despite similar demand and suppply.
+--comparing mean price for manhatten and Brooklyn ,and why price is high in manhatten despite similar demand and suppply.

 --Mean price for each type of room across different neighbourhood groups.

---We can Look into each Nieghbourhood Groups seperately to look deeper into subset Neighbours(top 5 on the basis of most number of host present) here for plotting and slicing we have made a function so as to not repeat the process 5 times.
+--We can Look into each Nieghbourhood Groups seperately to look deeper into subset Neighbours(top 5 on the basis of most number of host present), here for plotting and slicing we have made a function so as to not repeat the process 5 times.